 Louise Johnson – Writer

 I’m a London-based writer.
-I studied the History of Art at Essex University before working as a journalist and TV researcher for the BBC.
+I studied Art History at Essex University before working as a journalist and TV researcher for the BBC.

 I strongly believe that our early memories shape the people – and creators – we become.
 Indeed, my stories are always highly personal and subjective.
 No matter the starting point, the same themes seem to crop up.
 Namely, our inability to escape the past and prisons, partly of our own making.

 My stories typically reflect the little man/woman, hidden or ignored by society.
 I also enjoy untold stories about women.
 My work has appeared in Love Sunday, Scribble, The Big Issue, The Morning Star, The People’s Friend, Barcelona INK.

-Favourite directors: Lynne Ramsay, Mike Leigh, Nic Roeg RIP, Thomas Vinterberg.
+Favourite directors include: Lynne Ramsay, Mike Leigh, Nic Roeg RIP, Thomas Vinterberg.